 This guide includes:

-Note: With Opera's launch of browsers based on webkit, Opera Link services will only be supported for Opera Mini browsers, and Opera for mobile and desktop broswers up to version 12.x.
+Note: With Opera's launch of browsers based on WebKit, Opera Link services are not yet supported in browsers version 14 and higher.
 We're working to improve syncronization and integrate it with out next generation of browsers.
 If you are on a new generation browser, you can use the Opera Link web interface to access you bookmarks and other data.

 Note: The first time you enable Opera Link on your phone with Opera Mini, a unique folder is created in the bookmarks manager of your PC browser.
 Only the bookmarks in this Opera Mini folder will be synchronized with your phone.
 Add bookmarks you want to use on your phone to this folder by going toon your PC browser.
 Any bookmarks you save while browsing with Opera Mini are automatically saved in this folder.